ParadiseToken/token-distribution/README.md

 # Paradise Token Sale
-This document gives an overview of the smart contracts used for Paradise token and Crowdsales.
+This document gives an overview of the smart contracts used for Paradise Token and Crowdsales.

 # Overview

 ## Paradise Token
-The Paradise token smart contract `ParadiseToken.sol` is ERC20-compatible and has the following additional characteristics:
+The Paradise Token smart contract `ParadiseToken.sol` is ERC20-compatible and has the following additional characteristics:

   1. A fixed supply of pre-minted tokens
   2. During the token sale period, regular users can transfer tokens